 How are our orthotics different?

-All of our custom orthotics are made from rubber compounds instead of hard plastic materials to provide you with the perfect balance of cushioning and support.
+Our custom orthotics are made from rubber compounds rather than hard plastic materials, to provide you with the perfect balance of cushioning and support.
 So, whether you’re young or old, big or small, Olympic hopeful or Sunday stroller, we’ll find the right combination for you.

 Nobody knows your feet better than we do.
 For this reason, the orthotist you have your consultation with will personally 3D scan your feet and manufacture your orthotics.
 We won’t outsource them to external workshops where the staff that manufacture them have never met you, or your feet.
 That just doesn’t make sense to us.
 Our processes ensure that all orthotics are specifically designed for your foot shape and meet the highest possible standards.
 Having your orthotics made in-house also means you will be walking in them sooner.